tracyjordan/tracyjordan.github.io/about.md

 ## Contact

-You can contact me using the url of this site (my name) @gmail.com.
+You can contact me using my name geraldleejordan and then append @gmail.com.

 ## Keybase